XuejianXiong/Genomic-Sequence-Classification/README.md

 ### Foundation Model

-This project uses:

-**DNABERT-6**

-A transformer language model pretrained on genomic sequences using 6-mer tokenization.
+This project uses: **DNABERT-6**,  a transformer language model pretrained on genomic sequences using 6-mer tokenization.

 ---